joey-qytyku/OS-90-fixed/docs/README.md

 # What is OS/90

-OS/90 is a modern operating system designed to be binary compatible with DOS.
+OS/90 is an operating system designed to be binary compatible with DOS.
+The base software package fits on a single 1.44 MB floppy disk and can be booted from one too.

+An important emphasis is that OS/90 is a modern operating system.
+It supports advanced features like preemptive multitasking, non-blocking IO, and multithreading.

 # Minimum requirements